mlange-42/yarner/guide/src/multiple-code-files.md

 ```
 ````

-Not that macro invocations are possible as usual, with no special syntax required.
+Note that macro invocations are possible as usual, with no special syntax required.

 Each code block named with the `file:` prefix is treated as separate entrypoint during the build process.